Ginny spends a lot of time in Arlington, VA with her family. Finding fun spots to visit is a blast!

 You can't beat escaping to nature in the middle of urban Arlington!

 Sure, you could go into the District and visit the Smithsonians, but Arlington has its share of museums as well.
 Have you ever heard of the DEA Museum?
 Its mission is to educate the American public on the history of drugs, drug addiction, and drug law enforcement in the United States.

 This museum wasn't founded until 1999, but is a fun place to teach kids about our law enforcement officers and the wonderful service they provide the country.

 The cost?
-Well, like most great public museums, its FREE!
-Located next to the Pentagon City Mall makes this convenient for riding the metro and taking a quick whirl through the mall after your visit.
+Well, like most great public museums, it's FREE!
+As it's next to the Pentagon City Mall, it's convenient to ride the metro and take a quick whirl through the mall after your visit.

 My son loved to watch airplanes take off and land.
 When we moved to Arlington, we immediately went to Gravelly Point to enjoy the beautiful park and watch the planes in action.

 This park is very popular with runners, bicyclists and (you guessed it!) plane-spotters.
 It is located right outside of Washington Reagan Airport and is one of the best locations in the world to watch planes.
 They take off and land virtually overhead and can make for a truly dramatic experience, especially for kids.

 If you are really lucky and get there early in the morning, you may even see model airplane enthusiasts flying their RC planes and helicopters.
 Kids absolutely LOVE to watch these guys fly—just be ready for the begging and pleading afterwards..."Mom, I want one!"

 Regardless, this is a great outdoor area that is enjoyed by kids and adults alike.

 If there is a drawback to this park it is that it can get crowded, so keep your children close by and enjoy a wonderful morning out in the fresh air.